isene/RTFM/README.md

 Key    | Description
 -------|------------------------------------------------------------------
-f      | Show only files in the left pane matching extension(s) (e.g. "txt" or "pdf,png,jpg") F      | Show only files matching a pattern (Ruby Regex) (e.g. "abc" or "ab.+12(\w3)*") B      | Toggle border
+f      | Show only files in the left pane matching extension(s) (e.g. "txt" or "pdf,png,jpg") F      | Show only files matching a pattern (Ruby Regex) (e.g. "abc" or "ab.+12(\w3)+") B      | Toggle border
-:      | Enter "command mode" in bottom window (press ENTER to execute, press Ctrl-G to escape) ;      | Show command history in right pane y      | Copy path of selected item to primary selection (for pasting with middle mouse button) Y      | Copy path of selected item to clipboard Ctrl-y | Copy content of right pane to clipboard
+:      | Enter "command mode" in bottom command bar (press ENTER to execute, press Ctrl-G to escape) ;      | Show command history in right pane y      | Copy path of selected item to primary selection (for pasting with middle mouse button) Y      | Copy path of selected item to clipboard Ctrl-y | Copy content of right pane to clipboard
-S      | Show comprehensive system info (system, CPU, filesystem, latest dmesg messages) Ctrl-n | Invoke navi (see https://github.com/denisidoro/navi) with any output in right window
+S      | Show comprehensive system info (system, CPU, filesystem, latest dmesg messages) Ctrl-n | Invoke navi (see https://github.com/denisidoro/navi) with any output in right pane

 ## Keyboard cheat sheet
 ![RTFM keyboard cheat sheet](img/rtfm-kb.png)

 ## A convenient shell function
-Add this line to your `.bashrc` or `.zshrc` to make RTFM exit to the current directory by launching the file manager via `r` in the terminal:
+Add this line to your `.bashrc` or `.zshrc` to launch RTFM simply via `r` and to exit RTFM to the current directory:

 `source ~/.rtfm.launch`